 If you’re experiencing these symptoms, please make an appointment with your OB-GYN.
 Keep notes of your symptoms and be sure to ask any questions.
 Your OB-GYN will make a diagnosis based on your symptoms, hormone levels, and/or the findings on ultrasound.

-Health Risks of Polycystic Ovary Syndrome
+Health Risks of PCOS

 The precise causes of PCOS are unknown.
 However, we do know it is related to insulin resistance and increased levels of androgens (male hormones) in the bloodstream.
 These factors contribute to a woman’s risk of serious illness and complications relating to PCOS.
 Research shows that women with PCOS have an increased risk of developing: